-I can’t say for certain that my half-deafness is solely responsible for this, but my ability to be fully present has always been one click removed.
-Part of my mind stays outside myself, observing as if from across the room, asking too-big questions while I’m hanging out with friends or dancing in a bar.
+My half-deafness and neurodivergent brain mean that my ability to be fully present has always been one click removed.
+Part of my mind stays outside myself, observing as if from across the room, asking big questions while I’m hanging out with friends or in a bar.
 Around cool people, I wonder how I will portray them if I write about them, and sometimes I make mental notes to remember what they are saying as accurately as possible.
 When interesting things happen to me, I can’t just enjoy them.
-In the moment, I wonder, Is this an essay?
+I wonder to myself: Is this an essay?

 This disconnect is where my writing starts.
 Virginia Woolf is said to have thought of first sentences, complete and unchanged, before ever putting pen to paper.
-I know reporters who are very structured in their approach: they take the rules most of us were taught in school about essays and book reports and apply them to news and commentary.
+I know reporters who are very structured: they take the rules most folks were taught in school about essays and book reports and apply them to news writing.
 They write a thesis statement, bullet points, and conclusion, then fill in the meat between the bones.
-Jack Kerouac did the opposite: he doped up on Benzedrine and attacked his typewriter in a drugged, impulsive frenzy.
+Jack Kerouac did the opposite: he doped up on Benzedrine and attacked his typewriter in a drugged frenzy.

 I don’t do any of that.
-When I sit down at my computer, I look away, at the corner of the room or a window, and ask myself, “What am I really trying to say?”
+When I sit down at my computer, I look away, at the corner of the room or a window, and ask myself, often aloud, “What am I really trying to say?”
 The really in this question matters; it’s easy for writers to write themselves into a piece, wandering aimlessly for a bit, or just get caught up in the fun of words and end up saying nothing.
 I do this a lot, so it helps for me to ask this question aloud.
-It’s the same question a good editor should ask and a good writing coach should ask: what is the purpose of this?
+It’s the same question a good editor or good writing coach should ask a writer: What is the purpose of this?
 Why does this exist?
-When I think I have an answer, I start talking — to the window, to the empty room — and just transcribe.
+What are you really saying?
+When I think I have an answer, I start talking — to the empty room — and just transcribe.

 All writing is storytelling, and the most natural way humans tell stories is by talking.
-We sit at bars and tell friends what happened last week.
+We sit at bars and tell friends what happened.
 We sit around bonfires and tell ghost stories.
-We do this without thinking about it, because we’re just talking, just doing what people do.
+We do this without thinking about it.
+We’re just talking, just doing what people do.
 Writing, in my opinion, should not be viewed as an elevated version of that.
 Writing is just the transcription of speech.

 My great teacher in college, the novelist Jonathan Rabb, told me many times in his classes that writing is about training the ear (in my case, only one).
 You can hear grammatical errors you’d miss visually, and you can hear, to borrow his phrase, when the text is “singing,” when you’ve hit that magical vein and know it’s working.
 It’s pure creation at that point.
 When he said “ear,” I don’t think he necessarily meant the physical ear, but some kind of mysterious inner one.
-Still, I’ve taken his advice literally.
-I edit my work by reading it aloud, over and over.
+Still, I’ve taken his advice quite literally.
+I edit my work by reading it aloud, over and over, to myself.
 Writing a book made me go hoarse because I talked so much.
-In those weeks under deadline, I forgot to eat and sleep and discovered my breaks were when I needed to rest my throat.
+In those weeks under deadline, I discovered my breaks were when I needed to rest my voice.